 To make up for my disappointment at not going to Ireland to watch Millwall I booked myself a ticket to go and watch them take on Crawley Town instead, due to preseason training starting next weekend I won’t be able to go to the Exeter and Southend games.

 I arrived at Victoria station over an hour early for my train so I took the opportunity to have a quiet pint in The Iron Duke, a little pub that is located inside the station.
-The only reason I drink in this pub is because they are the only pub open before 11am in the area, they serve beer from about 8am.
+The only reason I drink in this pub is because they are the only pub open before 8am in the area that immediately serves beer.

-To stop people from coming in off the street just to use the toilets they have put a combination lock on the doors and you have to ask at the bar for the combination and show them your drink or food you have ordered.
+To stop people from coming in off the street just to use the toilets (toilets n the station cost 40p) they have put a combination lock on the doors and you have to ask at the bar for the combination and show them your drink or food you have ordered.
 When I went in the lock wasn’t working so they locked the toilets with a key and you had to be walked to the toilet and be let in and out by the staff like a child would be by their mum or dad when they were about 6!

 I had the whole top floor to myself and sitting by a big window that overlooks the outside of the station, I like sitting here to watch the world go by but I just wish I could do it once with a nice beer.
 The London Pride was as flat as a witches tit!